Georgian Drinking Glasses

-18th and early 19th century Georgian drinking glasses are distinguished from wine glasses not only by the contents for which they were intended but also by their form and engraving.
+Georgian drinking glasses, a subdivision of 18th Century glass, are distinguished from wine glasses not only by the contents for which they were intended but also by their form and engraving.

 Nowadays we see branded glasses for wheat beer, a unique style glass for each of the myriad of Belgian ales, IPA glasses and all manner of beer glassware claiming to improve the drinking experience and improve head retention for all beer styles.
 Beer should be served under gravity from wooden barrels thus negating much of this nonsense.
 I digress